Skip to content

 Drop in sessions

 These sessions intend to provide SENCOs and HLTAs with support and advice on issues related to those pupils experiencing severe and persistent difficulties with literacy.
-You can ‘drop in’ on the session or stay for the whole session.
-If you would like to secure a slot on these sessions, please contact the below staff to register your interest.
+The 15 minute sessions need to be booked in advance.

 Online training courses